Support

 • The use of formulas to determine compensation

 As a rule, reasonable compensation is calculated as the cost to replace the employee (or owner) who is doing the work.
-We do not consider work in excess of 40 hours per week.
+We do not consider work in excess of 40 hours per week when determining a reasonable salary for S corps.

 Reasonable compensation is not the same as the net income of the business.
 Furthermore, reasonable compensation is never an arbitrary percentage of the net income of the business.

-It is often highly advantageous to the taxpayer to determine compensation based on how much time the owner of the business spends on performing different tasks within the company.
+In practice, it is usually highly advantageous to the taxpayer to determine compensation based on how much time the owner of the business spends on performing different tasks within the company.
 This is the “cost approach,” which is best to use when the owner provides many different services for the business.

 Therefore, don’t guess and split the time down the middle between management and operational tasks.
 Rather, calculate compensation based on the cost of specific tasks, allocated according to the percentage of time spent doing those tasks.